Animated Videos

 My Seascapes collection presents a taste of that Pacific Northwest coast experience.
 Wander through these images and see if you, too, are inexorably drawn to this gorgeous, wild place.

-The following key words can be used in the “Search" field located above the name of this collection to locate pieces based on certain characteristics: Beach, Black & White, Blue, Blue Hour, Boat, Brown, Clouds, Gold, Green, Horizon, Human Structure, Moon, Orange, Purple, Red, Sea Stacks, Sepia, Silhouette, Silver, Sunrise, Sunset, Yellow
+The following key words can be used in this page’s Search field to locate pieces based on certain characteristics: Beach, Black & White, Blue, Blue Hour, Boat, Brown, Clouds, Gold, Green, Horizon, Human Structure, Moon, Orange, Purple, Red, Sea Stacks, Sepia, Silhouette, Silver, Sunrise, Sunset, Yellow.